dankuck/dankuck.github.io/_posts/2020-06-26-trumans-map-3-the-map-is-not-the-territory.md

 “I’m sorry!”

-“Jeez.
+“Jeez!
 Shit, that hurts.”
 I had never heard anyone curse before.
 I’d only recently seen it in books, and then it was only said by roughneck space soldiers, so I was surprised.
 She didn’t strike me as a space soldier type.
 On the other hand, she did like to wisecrack.
-Maybe she was a space soldier.
+Maybe she *was* a space soldier.

 “I’m sorry, I’m sorry, let’s try again.”